Their mobility scooters:

 User weight: Starting at 250lbs for the foldable models, up to 500lbs for some of the three and four wheelers.

 Cost: You’ll find a range for most budgets here, starting at $795 for basic models and ranging all the way up to $5712.99 for the highest spec options.

 Speed: From 3.8 mph all the way up to 11 mph.

 Travel distance: From 8 – 35 miles per charge, depending on the model.

 In-Depth: What are Mobility Scooters?

 Mobility scooters are small motorized vehicles.
-They can be front or rear wheel drive.
+They can be front, rear or four wheel drive.
 The user sits on them in a similar seated position to sitting in any chair and steers them by way of handlebars (much like a bicycle.)

 Scooters run on integrated batteries and need regular charging.
 Each model differs slightly, but in general, you can expect around 6 to 8 miles of use from each charge for a standard model, though some heavy duty models go as far as 30 miles per charge.